 Policies, Legislation and Regulation

-Many countries have legislation in place requiring some sort of environmental impact assessment (EIA) for projects potentially harmful to the environment and some countries started taking steps to promote climate-resilient EIAs.
+Many countries have legislation in place requiring some sort of environmental (and social) impact assessment for projects that may have adverse environmental or social impacts and some countries have started taking steps to promote assessments that take climate change considerations into account.
 Below are some examples:

 - Directive 2014/52/EU of the European Parliament and of the Council of 16 April 2014 on the assessment of the effects of certain public and private projects on the environment: The EIA process includes an assessment of the impact of projects on climate (for example greenhouse gas emissions) and their vulnerability to climate change.